-From where we sit, it looks like Robotics have become an essential part of all industrial activities.
+From where we sit, it looks like Robotics has become an essential part of all industrial activities.
 The introduction of Robotics has made life easier.
-Robots are reprogrammable devices which are used to perform various day to day tasks.
-Robots can deliver outputs which are accurate, consistent, and less time-consuming.
+Robots are reprogrammable devices that are used to perform various day to day tasks.
+Robots can deliver outputs that are accurate, consistent, and less time-consuming.
 They perform in any type of environment without any deviation from delivering desired outputs.
 Robots can even perform tasks which are very dangerous to humans with ease.

-Designing of Robots has become a daunting task for designers.
-Customization of these robots is increasing at a brisk pace.
+The designing of robots has become a daunting task for designers.
+The customization of these robots is increasing at a brisk pace.
 Each customer has their own requirement.
 Also, designers have a tough task in addressing industries ranging from children’s toys to Robots used in the medical field.
 The list of industries using robots is increasing at a brisk pace, which in turn increases the demand for the design of Robots.

-We are familiar with CAD (Computer Aided Design), CAM (Computer Aided Manufacturing) and CAE (Computer Aided Engineering).
-Introduction of CAD has brought a massive turnaround in the design part of Robotics.
+We are familiar with CAD (Computer-Aided Design), CAM (Computer-Aided Manufacturing) and CAE (Computer-Aided Engineering).
+The introduction of CAD has brought a massive turnaround in the design part of Robotics.
 Using 3D CAD Software, a 3D model of a robot can be easily created with all its geometrical parameters.
 These 3D models can be easily customized based on the requirements or changes provided by the customer.
-CAD Design enables designers to see the 3D robotic model in various angles and check if they align with the geometric parameters provided.
+CAD Design enables designers to see the 3D robotic model from various angles and check if they align with the geometric parameters provided.
 CAD allows the designer to make corrections with precision.

 CAE is used for simulation of the design developed in CAD.
 CAE is basically used for verifying the design.
 CAM programs are used for Manufacturing.
 Using CNC or DNC codes CAM controls the robot.